Chapters

 Satisfaction and Well-Being

 Developers are, first and foremost, people.
-Their productivity will be affected by how fulfilled their work, team, and culture makes them feel.
+Their productivity will be affected by how fulfilled they feel in their work, team, and culture.
 Taking it one step further, someone’s productivity will be affected by their overall happiness and health.

 To evaluate satisfaction and well-being, it's important to understand what matters to developers.
-Working on impactful projects, seeing code being used by customers, and working with colleagues that help them feel inspired, are all examples of things that can lead to more satisfaction in the workplace.
+Working on impactful projects, seeing code used by customers, and working with colleagues who help them feel inspired are all examples of factors that can lead to greater workplace satisfaction.

 Some key measurements include: